Earl Holliman: Charitable works and activism

-Holliman has been a longtime resident of Studio City, California.

-At one time, Holliman dated actresses Jane Fonda and Dolores Hart.

 Awards and nominations

 In addition to his Golden Globe Award for Best Supporting Actor – Motion Picture for The Rainmaker, he also earned a nomination for a Golden Globe Award for "Best Performance by an Actor in a Supporting Role in a Television Series" for his performance alongside Delta Burke in the short-lived 1992 sitcom Delta.

 For his contributions to the television industry, Holliman has a star on the Hollywood Walk of Fame located at 6901 Hollywood Blvd.

-Filmography

-Conflation with Anthony Earl Numkena

-For several years, various sources erroneously reported that Earl Holliman's original name was Anthony Earl Numkena.
-In fact, Numkena was a child actor, born in 1942, who appeared in the film Pony Soldier (1952).
-Holliman is not in the film even though some sources claim he is.